Mortgage Life Loan

 Who shall I contact

-The notary must check that the property has been correctly estimated.
+The notary must verify that the property has been correctly estimated.

 Maintenance of the property

-You must maintain the mortgaged property (facade renovation, various works, garden maintenance...).
+You must maintain the mortgaged property (facade renovation, various works, maintenance of the garden...).)
 In case of poor maintenance, the lender can claim early repayment of the loan.

-An inventory may be appended to the notarial deed at the time of signing the contract.
-It will be a proof of the condition of the property and its equipment.
+An inventory may be appended to the notarial deed when the contract is signed.
+It will constitute proof of the condition of the property and its equipment.

 In the event of a dispute, it is up to the lender to prove that the property has been poorly maintained.